intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 ## Removing sources and layers

 A source cannot be removed if it's still used by any layer.
 The removal will fail and log a console warning.
-Starting in the `7.0.0` release of the Maps SDK, we changed `remove` methods to return a `boolean` which states whether the removal was successful.
+Starting in the `7.0.0` release of the Maps SDK, the SDK changed `remove` methods to return a `boolean` which states whether the removal was successful.

 All layers using a particular source must be removed before that source can be removed.